RijoMP/inapp-rijo-server/README.md

               response: {

                             }
- 6. The man collection is shared in the Repo
+ 6. The postman collection is shared in the Repo